Jiaweihu08/Solving-and-Generating-Sudoku-using-BackTracking/README.md

-# Solving-and-Generating-Sudoku-using-BackTracking
-## Implementing Backtracking for Sudoku Solving and Generation with Pygame
+# Solving and Generating Sudoku Puzzles using Backtracking

+## Objective:
+## - Visualize Backtracking algorithm by solving sudoku puzzles

+## Results:
 ### - Implemented Backtracking to solve 9x9 Sudoku puzzles

-### - Sudoku generation:
+### - Generated valid random sudoku puzzles with the following implementation:
 #### 1. Random grid initialization
-#### 2. Solve the grid using backtracking to obtain a solved puzzle
+#### 2. Solve the grid using backtracking to obtain a completed puzzle
-#### 3. Randomly pick a spot and check wether the assigned value is the only possible one.
-Remove the value if it's the case
+#### 3. Randomly pick a spot and check wether the assigned value is the only possible one, adn remove the value if it's the case
-#### 4. Repeat steps 2 and 3 until the desired number of remaining values is reached
+#### 4. Repeat steps 2 and 3 until the desired number of empty spots is reached

 Demo: https://youtu.be/oe_doxDKWyk

+## How to use it:
+#### 1. Clone the code
+#### 2. Instantiate a new environment
+#### 3. Install required libraries: "pip install -r requirements.txt"
+#### 4. run "python3 sudoku.py"